it-p-lodz-pl/OOI.Gateway2Azure.Aricle/.Research/AZURE.Services.md

 Azure IoT protocol gateway enables protocol translation for Azure IoT Hub

+#### Field gateways

+In an IoT solution, a *field gateway* sits between your devices and your IoT Hub endpoints.
+It is typically located close to your devices.
+Your devices communicate directly with the field gateway by using a protocol supported by the devices.
+The field gateway connects to an IoT Hub endpoint using a protocol that is supported by IoT Hub.
+A field gateway might be a dedicated hardware device or a low-power computer running custom gateway software.

+You can use [Azure IoT Edge](/azure/iot-edge/) to implement a field gateway.
+IoT Edge offers functionality such as multiplexing communications from multiple devices onto the same IoT Hub connection.

+A field gateway enables connectivity for devices that cannot connect directly to [IoT Hub](#iot-hub) and is typically deployed locally with your devices.

+- **Field gateways**.
+MQTT and HTTPS support only a single device identity (device ID plus credentials) per TLS connection.
+For this reason, these protocols are not supported for [field gateway scenarios](iot-hub-devguide-endpoints.md#field-gateways) that require multiplexing messages using multiple device identities across a single or a pool of upstream connections to IoT Hub.
+Such gateways can use a protocol that supports multiple device identities per connection, like AMQP, for their upstream traffic.

+- [Reference - IoT Hub endpoints](iot-hub-devguide-endpoints.md) describes the various endpoints that each IoT hub exposes for runtime and management operations.
+The article also describes how you can create additional endpoints in your IoT hub, and how to use a field gateway to enable connectivity to your IoT Hub endpoints in non-standard scenarios.

+#### Cloud gateway

+A cloud gateway enables connectivity for devices that cannot connect directly to [IoT Hub](#iot-hub).
+A cloud gateway is hosted in the cloud in contrast to a [field gateway](#field-gateway) that runs local to your devices.
+A typical use case for a cloud gateway is to implement protocol translation for your devices.

 ### Microsoft Azure IoT Protocol Gateway Developer Guide

 The terms ‘device’ or ‘devices’ are used in this guide as a generic way to indicate IoT devices or field gateways, but could also include other types of clients establishing communication with IoT Hub.
 ‘Protocol gateway’ or ‘gateway’ are used to refer to the Azure IoT protocol gateway.